Project updated: 15/05/2017

-In conjunction with the restoration of Victoria Square, the adjacent blocks of Armagh and Colombo Streets will be developed with stone paving, additional crossings, trees and other landscaping.
-The street in these blocks will be narrowed to give more space for pedestrians and cyclists, and for slow speed vehicle traffic
+The sections of Armagh and Colombo Streets adjacent to Victoria Square have been developed with stone paving, additional crossings, trees and other landscaping.
+The street in these blocks are now narrowed to slow traffic and give more space for pedestrians and cyclists.

-This section of Manchester Street is being turned into a widened, tree-lined boulevard adjacent to the East Frame residential development.
+This section of Manchester Street has been turned into a widened, tree-lined boulevard next to the East Frame residential development.

-The existing street will be widened by 9 metres to provide a broad, shared pavement for pedestrians and cyclists, along with the trees and room for cars and buses.
+The existing street has been widened by 9 metres to provide a broad, shared pavement for pedestrians and cyclists, along with room for cars and buses.

-Trees, landscaping and rain gardens (gardens which capture and filter stormwater flow from the street) will be other features of the redesigned street.
+Trees, landscaping and rain gardens (gardens which capture and filter stormwater run-off from the street) are other features of the redesigned street.

 Durham Street and Cambridge Terrace

 This main southbound one-way road corridor on the western side of the central city has been enhanced with landscaping and improved traffic flow.

 It has two lanes of southbound traffic, on-street parking on its west side and a shared path for cyclists and pedestrians on its east side next to the Ōtākaro/Avon River.
 A new northbound traffic lane has been built to link traffic from the one-way system on Tuam Street to the Retail Precinct and car parking buildings on Lichfield Street.

 Trees, landscaping and rain gardens will improve the streetscape and suit the slower speed environment of the central city's inner core.